• Skip to main content

 • You can use oil instead of melted butter, but you'll be sacrificing flavor.

-• Add cooked chopped bacon, shredded cheddar cheese, or green and red bell peppers to the batter for a savory version.
+• For a savory version, add cooked chopped bacon, shredded cheddar cheese, or green and red bell peppers to the batter.

 • If you make a savory waffle, reduce the sugar to 1 tablespoon.